exactlylabs/radar/README.md

     An ETL Tool written in GO.
 It process Measurement Labs Speed tests and store the processed data into a Bucket, for later usage by our Broadband Mapping Tool.

+10. Pods OS

+    Directory having all scripts to generate a POD OS image as well as to configure it for development purposes and emulate, using QEMU

 ## Run